tAnother/leetcode-blog/public/about.md

 Daily leetcode blog for practicing with [代码随想录]().
+Made by a leetcode hater with luv ♥

-About the language I use:
+The languages I use:

 I would say I'm OK with Python, fairly familiar with C, somehow comfortable with Go (or really? idk), currently trying to learn Java.